Berlin highlights 2020

 Humboldt Forum in the Berlin Palace

-As a cultural venue for experiencing art, meeting, exchanging and learning, the Humboldt Forum will be a unique place in the heart of the city when it opens in September 2020.
+As a cultural venue for experiencing art, meeting, exchanging and learning, the Humboldt Forum will be a unique place in the heart of the city when it opens by the end of 2020.
 The famous collections of the Ethnological Museum and the Museum of Asian Art of the Berlin State Museums will be presented in the Humboldt Forum.
 The more than 20,000 Asian, African, Australasian and American artefacts will be on display over 30,000 square metres of exhibition space.
 In addition, the Berlin exhibition at the Humboldt Forum will present insights into both historical periods and the world today.

 A metropolis overnight: the 100th anniversary of Greater Berlin